mhw/topfield-hdsave/README.md

 * The disk map should be written into a file in the Topfield filesystem when running as a TAP.
 This would allow the disk map to be copied off the device periodically by an attached WL500g or similar device.
-* The disk map file should be overwritten rather than recreated each time.
+* The disk map can be found by looking at the first block of each cluster to see if it looks like a disk map file.
+The time to read the first block of each cluster should be reasonably small.
-  This would allow an older backup of the disk map to provide the location of a more recent disk map on the device itself.
+* The disk map file should be written to a new file each time to maximise the number of clusters that will contain a copy of the disk map from some point in time.
 * The disk map could also be written to the last sectors of the disk if these sectors are unused, on the basis that they are likely to remain unused and will be easy to find after a disk structure failure.